andrewmkhoury/notes/coding/nodejs/react/README.md

 There are a few different types of components but `React.Component` is most common.
 * A component takes in parameters, called props (short for “properties”), and returns a hierarchy of views to display via the render method.
+* Markup and JS are in the same file loosely coupled in components.
+* The syntax below where the `<div ...>` is directly in the JavaScript is called "jsx".
+For the internals of how react JSX plugin for babel compiler/transformer library works, see [here](https://babeljs.io/docs/en/babel-plugin-transform-react-jsx)
 For example:
 ```javascript
 class ShoppingList extends React.Component {